This post is an honest mom review of Taking Cara Babies after I bought her program and completed it.

 So, it IS possible, not for all babies but many, if not most of them.

-However, if you have a baby that is sleeping soundly and independently with no problems, you won’t buy what she is selling because baby sleep is a past problem for you now!
+However, if you have a baby sleeping soundly and independently with no problems, you won’t buy what she is selling because baby sleep is a past problem for you now!

 Her business thrives on babies that AREN’T sleeping well.

-She would rather you not have your baby sleeping fully through the night too soon, so you will buy her sleep training course for close to $300.
+She would rather you not have your baby sleep fully through the night too soon, so you will buy her sleep training course for nearly $300.

 This serves Cara perfectly as she gets more money out of you.